LTarrade/network_variables/README.md

 		- *--path_out* : path to the directory containing the output
-		- *--path_df* : path to the dataframe containing median values by word and by period -*--path_pred* : path to the dictionary that contains the prediction results if it already exists
+		- *--path_df* : path to the dataframe containing median values by word and by period
+		- *--path_pred* : path to the dictionary that contains the prediction results if it already exists

 	- **Output** :